ngeiswei/deicsonze/README.md

 # Deicsonze

 Emulator of the YM2414, the FM synthesizer of the Yamaha DX11 and TX81Z.
+Previously only part of http://www.muse-sequencer.org/ now standalone.

 ## Features